 Potton Hall for All has entered a new phase this autumn!

-A new community engagement campaign has been launched in partnership with Potton Town Council and is taking place in Potton from 19th September to 23rd October 2020.
-Residents can confirm their agreement for the final funding proposal and help make Potton Hall for all a reality by filling in the short consultation response form here.
+A new community engagement campaign in partnership with Potton Town Council took place in Potton from 19th September to 23rd October 2020.
+Residents were able to confirm whether they were in agreement for the final funding proposal and help make Potton Hall for all a reality by filling in a short consultation response form.

 Want to know more about the campaign?

-Latest Newsletter – view Potton Town Council’s special edition newsletter – 24 pages of Potton Hall for All insight that is being distributed to every household in the town.
+Latest Newsletter – view Potton Town Council’s special edition newsletter – 24 pages of Potton Hall for All insight was distributed to every household in the town.